 Meet The Team

 Tim serves as chair of DUGGAN BERTSCH’S Litigation group, and brings to the Firm a reputation as one of the top lawyers in sports and entertainment in the country.
-Tim’s civil litigation and trial experience covers commercial, construction, product liability, and large loss claims.
+Tim’s civil litigation and trial experience covers commercial, construction, product liability, partnership disputes, entertainment, sports, hospitality, conferences/trade associations, and large loss claims.
 Tim’s Sports Law practice focuses on the litigation needs of players, coaches, teams and schools and serves as Chair of the firm’s Sports Law practice group.
 Tim’s Sports Law practice is all-encompassing, but is litigation-based at its core.
 It spans from injuries on the athletic field (plaintiff and defense), to sports product issues, to disappointment lawsuits (lack of/misuse of an athlete’s playing time), amateur representation issues (while not violating NCAA rules), NCAA/high school association violations, personal website/social networking issues, multiplier/anti-recruiting measures, recreational immunity, coach’s standing to sue/file TRO’s, Olympic issues, off-the-field issues during athletic trips, doping/drug testing, construction/sports issues, and the intersection of sports/religion.

-In the entertainment world, Tim serves as general counsel and outside consulting counsel to numerous music and arts promoters, venues, events, and festivals, from Collectiv Presents to Sofar Sounds; from Elsewhere in Brooklyn to El Corazon in Seattle; from Pitchfork and Riot Fest to Life is Beautiful and Baja Beach Fest.
+In the entertainment world, Tim serves as general counsel and outside consulting counsel to numerous music and arts promoters, producers, venues, events, and festivals, from Collectiv Presents to Sofar Sounds; from Elsewhere in Brooklyn to El Corazon in Seattle; from Pitchfork and Riot Fest to Life is Beautiful and Baja Beach Fest.
 Tim’s work in this space spans North America, counseling clients in all aspects of the business including contract negotiation and drafting, risk management, insurance needs, claims management, and strategic consulting.
-Tim’s trusted counsel in the entertainment space has made him a sought after speaker at major entertainment meetings and conferences including Billboard, IEBA, and Pollstar.
+Tim’s trusted counsel in the entertainment space has made him a sought-after speaker at major entertainment meetings and conferences including Billboard, IEBA, and Pollstar.
 Tim’s work in entertainment has earned him recognition by Billboard as one of the top lawyers in music.
-Tim also serves as a member of XLIVE’s Advisory Board, speaking at XLIVE, the annual conference series which assembles industry leaders at the intersection of music, sports, film, culinary, beverage, eSports, technology, and brands, providing an opportunity for them to discover and discuss the latest trends and issues surrounding the industry.
+Tim also served as a member of XLIVE’s Advisory Board, speaking at the XLIVE annual conference series which assembled industry leaders at the intersection of music, sports, film, culinary, beverage, eSports, technology, and brands, providing an opportunity for them to discover and discuss the latest trends and issues surrounding the industry.

 Tim is on the list of approved lawyers for the United States Olympic Committee (USOC) which is compiled by the Athlete Ombudsman Office (AOO).
 The list consists of attorneys who have expertise in Olympic-related issues for athletes in need of legal counsel.